 We think the pastoral care has been exceptionally high and we have appreciated that very much.

 We like to hear about our children's experiences at Bedale Primary School.
-Here are the results and some of the comments we received from the most recent surveys of Y6 leavers.
+Here are the results and some of the comments we have received.

 Some of the comments from the surveys: